-Born: 1971, Norway, Director Director since 2020 Member of the Risk and Capital Committee.
-MSc in Business and Economics ${\sf CEO}\, of\, Landkred itt.$ Director of Landkreditt Forsikring, Landkreditt Förvaltning, Landkreditt Boligkreditt and Landkreditt Eiendom.
-Deputy, Finans Norge.
+Born: 1971, Norway, Director Director since 2020 Member of the Risk and Capital Committee, and deputy in the Credit Committee.
+MSc in Business and Economics.
+CEO of Landkreditt.
+Director of Landkreditt Forsikring, Landkreditt Förvaltning, Landkreditt Boligkreditt and Landkreditt Eiendom.
+CEO of Landkreditt Bank.